Unipotent morphisms: Unipotent morphisms and groups

 The solid arrows follow from the definitions.
 The dashed arrows are partial converses.
-The dashed vertical implications are valid only for groups over normal bases.
-The dashed horizontal implications are valid only for certain bases. \end{Definition} Quasi-separated representable morphisms are always unipotent.
+The dashed vertical implications are valid only for certain groups over normal bases.
+The dashed horizontal implications are valid only in special cases. \end{Definition} Quasi-compact and quasi-separated representable morphisms are always unipotent.
 There are two prototypical examples of R-unipotent morphisms: \begin{enumerate} \item $\classB \U(\mathscr{L}) \to S$ (Example \ref{E:unipotent-triv-bundle}), and \item quasi-affine morphisms $X\to S$. \end{enumerate} We will return to these examples often.
 We begin this section with the following two trivial lemmas. \begin{lemma} Let $f \colon X \to S$ be a (R-)unipotent morphism of algebraic stacks.
 If $S' \to S$ is a morphism of algebraic stacks, then $f\times_S S'$ is (R-)unipotent.
-Moreover, the same holds for the local and geometric versions. \end{lemma} \begin{lemma} Let $X \xrightarrow{h} Y \xrightarrow{g} S$ be quasi-separated morphisms of algebraic stacks. \begin{enumerate} \item If $g$ is unipotent and $h$ is representable, then $g\circ h$ is unipotent. \item If $g$ is R-unipotent and $h$ is quasi-affine, then $g\circ h$ is R-unipotent. \end{enumerate} Moreover, the analogous properties hold for the local and geometric versions. \end{lemma} In general, unipotent morphisms are not stable under composition (Example \ref{E:unstable-unipotent-composition}).
+Moreover, the same holds for the local and geometric versions. \end{lemma} \begin{lemma} Let $X \xrightarrow{h} Y \xrightarrow{g} S$ be morphisms of algebraic stacks. \begin{enumerate} \item If $g$ is unipotent and $h$ is quasi-compact, quasi-separated and representable; then $g\circ h$ is unipotent. \item If $g$ is R-unipotent and $h$ is quasi-affine, then $g\circ h$ is R-unipotent. \end{enumerate} Moreover, the analogous properties hold for the local and geometric versions. \end{lemma} In general, unipotent morphisms are not stable under composition (Example \ref{E:unstable-unipotent-composition}).
 We are optimistic that locally unipotent morphisms have better stability properties under composition, but this appears to be surprisingly subtle---even when $S$ is the spectrum of a field, $Y$ is quasi-affine and $X$ is a gerbe over $Y$.